LinuxDroidMaster/TrimUI-Brick-101/README.md

 Welcome to the ultimate guide for the TrimUI Brick!
 This repository contains everything you need to know about installing firmware, using Pico-8, PortMaster, and exploring HackROMs for your handheld console.
 Let's dive into the details! 🚀

 > [!TIP]
-> 🎥 **All the information in the video here:** [TrimUI Basics Video: Custom firmwares, PortMaster, Pico8, HackRoms, etc](https://youtu.be/H1YYyXFfxeY)
+> 🎥 **All the basic information in the video here:** [TrimUI Basics Video: Custom firmwares, PortMaster, Pico8, HackRoms, etc](https://youtu.be/H1YYyXFfxeY)
 > 🌟 **Subscribe to my YouTube channel for more content:** [LinuxDroidMaster](https://www.youtube.com/@LinuxDroidMaster)

 ## 📖 Table of Contents